micmacIGN/micmac/swig_mmv1/readme.md

 To add MM classes to python, add then to mm3d.i file (both #include and %include).
 If you want to be able to use python lists for objects of these classes, use %template.

-To check if everything is correct :
+To check if everything is correct:

     make -f Makefile_swig_linux clean && make -f Makefile_swig_linux check